syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-6. To install in the default location, click Next.
+6.To install in the default location, click Next.
 You can also browse to choose a required location.
 When you click Browse to select the desired location, the Destination Location screen displays the selected location.

-7. Click Next.
+7.Click Next.
 The Installation options window opens.
 Choose one of the following installation options as required: